-Saturday is the busiest and most popular day, when the Slovenians also go to the market.
+Saturday is the busiest and most popular day when Slovenians also go to the market.
 By the way, if you bump into the mayor of Ljubljana in the market, don’t feel surprised.
 He is normally around on Saturday asking tourists which is the most lovable city in Europe (don’t you dare say anything other than Ljubljana).

 Bridges, bridges and more bridges in Ljubljana

 The middle one is the oldest in town and had been, once, the only access to town (currently the historical city centre).
 Jože Plečnik, the most famous and dear architect of Slovenia, built the two other adjacent bridges.
 In fact, he made the other two bridges because of the increasing number of cars, so people could also cross it without having to worry.
 Fortunately, cars are no longer allowed to circulate and now it is just a beautiful triple pedestrian bridge.

-This was built in 1901 when the Slovenia was still part of the Austrian-Hungarian Empire.
-The dragon is the symbol of the city and you will see it on everywhere, such as on a beer label, on its flag, on the garbage truck and…. on the Dragon Bridge!
+This was built in 1901 when Slovenia was still part of the Austrian-Hungarian Empire.
+The dragon is the symbol of the city and you will see it everywhere, such as on a beer label, on its flag, on the garbage truck and…. on the Dragon Bridge!

 Walk by the Ljubljanica River

 As simple as the title says!
 Let your hair down and go for a stroll along the Ljubljanica River.
 It will by the river where you will find the best bars and restaurants in Ljubljana.
 Allow yourself to enjoy a glass of wine or a bottle of beer and feel the town as a local.
-It is one of the best things to do in Ljubljana in one day!
+It is one of the best things to do in the capital city of Slovenia in one day!
 In fact, why not a wine tasting in Ljubljana?

 Watch the sunset from the castle in Ljubljana